torrescd/helm-charts/docs/volumes.md

 - name: an arbitrary name
   path: the directory path to mount the volume
   file: if the volume is a file, put the file name here
+  perpetual: whether to retain the pvc if the release is uninstalled
   data:
     file.name: |
       placing a yaml multiline string here will create a secret instead of a volume and mount it as a file